macxred/pyledger/README.md

 adds a symbolic link to your development directory in Python's search path, ensuring immediate access to the latest code version upon (re-)loading the package.

+## Other Projects

+Below projects handle accounting tasks, but have a different purpose and scope.
+They might be of interest to some users or provide inspiration:

+- John Wiegley's [ledger](https://ledger-cli.org) is a command-line, double-entry accounting system.
+- [Ledger.py](https://github.com/mafm/ledger.py) is a simpler implementation of this concept in Python.